NethermindEth/Paprika/README.md

 A low level Patricia tree, with no indirect db abstraction.
 The implementation should be suitable to replace a state tree of Ethereum blockchain.

 This project removes the abstraction of the underlying storage and make Patricia tree work directly with data.
-This means, that all node types: branches, extensions (yet to be implemented) and leafs use internal addressing, requiring no additional database to get the data or write them.
+This means, that all node types: branches, extensions and leafs, use internal addressing, requiring no additional database to get the data or write them.

 Additionally, this means that Paprika uses **almost no managed memory**, delegating everything to the underlying store, based on memory mapped files.
 There are no managed nodes, no cache and no encoding/decoding.
 Just key-value pairs stored in a structure directly mapped to disk.